TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Introduction

-To address these challenges, we propose a novel design for Multi-Table QA benchmarks.
-First, going beyond the simplistic single-table setups commonly used in current benchmarks~\cite{chentabfact,lei2023tableqakit,wu2024tablebench}, we construct the benchmark by collecting multi-table relational database instances from diverse public datasets, where these datasets are carefully curated to represent real-world scenarios incorporating varied table structures, relationships, and domains.
-Second, we introduce a novel sampling mechanism to create evaluation tasks with varying multi-table context lengths, ranging from 8K to 64K tokens -- This mechanism enables us to assess the scalability of LLM's context length\footnote{Note that the state-of-the-art LLMs can support significantly longe context lengths --- \textsc{GPT-4o}~\cite{gpt4o} and \textsc{Llama 3.1}~\cite{dubey2024llama} can handle up to 128K tokens, and \textsc{Yi}~\cite{young2024yi} and \textsc{Claudi3}~\cite{claude3} can process 200K tokens.} when processing multiple relation tables of different sizes a critical requirement for real-world applications where data volumes can vary significantly.
-Third, to prevent unreliable benchmark results, we incorporate symbolic extensions~\cite{mirzadeh2024gsm} into the evaluation framework, where flexible augmentation is integrated to evaluate the LLM inherited reasoning ability over multi-table relational data instead of probabilistic retrieving or pattern matching.

-Furthermore, we leverage such a design principle to construct TQA-Bench, a Multi-Table QA benchmark, to evaluate LLM's performance over complicated real-world QA tasks over relational data.
-Our concrete contribution can be summarized below:
+To address these challenges, we propose a novel design for multi-table QA benchmarks. \underline{First}, going beyond the simplistic single-table setups commonly used in current benchmarks, we construct the benchmark by systematically collecting multi-table relational database instances from diverse public datasets, where these datasets are carefully curated to represent practical real-world scenarios incorporating varied table structures, relationships, and domains. \underline{Second}, we introduce a novel controlled sampling mechanism to create evaluation tasks with varying multi-table context lengths, ranging from 8K to 64K tokens --- this mechanism enables us to assess the scalability of LLM's context length when processing multiple relation tables of different sizes, a critical requirement for real-world applications where data volumes can vary significantly.
+Adjustable context length is important for evaluating LLM's performance in its token limit.
+Meanwhile, we can mitigate the risk of contamination and facilitate the regeneration of new evaluation splits if contamination is suspected. \underline{Third}, to further reinforce the benchmark results' reliability, we incorporate symbolic extensions~\cite{mirzadeh2024gsm} into the evaluation framework, where flexible augmentation is integrated to evaluate the LLM's inherited reasoning ability over multi-table relational data instead of probabilistic retrieving or pattern matching.
+Both the sampling and symbolic extension methods make our benchmark sufficiently reliable and updateable periodically.
+Comprehensively, we adopt a principled design to construct TQA-Bench, a multi-table QA benchmark, to evaluate LLM performance on complex real-world relational QA tasks.
+Our contributions can be summarized below: